santhosh007K/vedio-chat/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support and questions:
-- Create an issue in the repository
-- Check the troubleshooting section
-- Review the API documentation

-## Future Enhancements
+## 🙏 Acknowledgments

-- User authentication and profiles
-- Video playlists and categories
-- Advanced video controls
-- Screen sharing capabilities
+- Azure OpenAI for AI capabilities
-- Mobile app version
+- Socket.IO for real-time communication
-- Database integration for persistent storage
+- Font Awesome for icons
-- Video transcoding for better compatibility
+- Express.js community for the framework

-- Analytics and usage statistics
+---

+**Note**: This application requires Azure OpenAI API access.
+Please ensure you have proper credentials and API access before running the application.